 The higher your FFMI the more muscle mass you have compared to your body area.
 Anything above 58 is unlikely to occur naturally in humans.
 Therefore, people with an FFMI greater than 58 likely used steroids.

 FFMI depends on height, weight, and body fat percentage.
 As a result, the only way to change your FFMI is to either lose body fat% or gain muscle.
-In reality, gaining muscle will lower your body fat percentage, so it’s a direct coorelation.
+In reality, gaining muscle will lower your body fat percentage, so it’s a direct correlation.

 What is a healthy FFMI?